aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-configuration/create-empty-project-file/_index.md

 title: How to Create Empty Project File in Aspose.Tasks (MS Project)
 linktitle: Create Empty Project File in Aspose.Tasks
 second_title: Aspose.Tasks Java API
-description: Learn how to how to create empty project files using Aspose.Tasks for Java and save ms project xml with step‑by‑step instructions.
+description: Learn how to create empty project files with Aspose.Tasks for Java and save them as MS Project XML using step‑by‑step instructions.
 weight: 11
 url: /java/project-configuration/create-empty-project-file/
 date: 2026-02-15